NETWAYS/advanced-puppet-training/troubleshooting/04_graphs.md

 ****

-* Render the *dot* file from the catalog of a system of your choice on the Puppet Master
+* Render the *dot* file from the catalog of a system of your choice on `puppet.localdomain`

 Command is `puppet catalog --render-as dot find agent > agent.dot` where agent is replaced by the system's certificate name.